budgebi/pipeable/readme.md

 7
 ```

-Since we passed the int function in as a transform to our Pipe decorator, the string read from stdin will be converted into an int before it is passed into the add_4 function which was decorated.
+Since we passed the int function in as a transformation to our Pipe decorator, the string read from stdin will be converted into an int before it is passed into the add_4 function which was decorated.
 Since inp is an int, we can add 4 to it without issue.

 __A more advanced example:__